 - a.
 At least one-half of the credits required for graduate degrees must be in courses intended for graduate students only. - b.
 A single course that carries both an undergraduate and a graduate designation is not considered a course intended for graduate students only. - c.
-A course may enroll an undergraduate student and maintain its status as being intended for

-- graduate students only if, in the context of that course, the undergraduate student is expected to meet the same standards, do the same work, and otherwise perform as a graduate-level student. - d.
+A course may enroll an undergraduate student and maintain its status as being intended for graduate students only if, in the context of that course, the undergraduate student is expected to meet the same standards, do the same work, and otherwise perform as a graduate-level student. - d.
 To obtain graduate credit, students enrolled in a single course that carries a separate undergraduate and graduate designation or number must complete specific published requirements that are at a graduate level.
 Distinctions between undergraduate and graduate expectations must be delineated for such courses. - e.
 Only courses taken after undergraduate courses that are prerequisite to a given graduate program may receive graduate degree credit in that program. - 2.
 Residence.
 Residence policies are determined by the institution.
 Normally, a period of continuous concentrated study within the graduate community is required.
 Programs based on distance learning, or with a significant distance learning component, must fulfill the function of community by providing experiences that produce interaction among graduate students and faculty. - 3.
 Language Proficiencies and/or Other Required Skills.
 Specific requirements are determined by the institution based on the objectives of the program. - 4.
 Coursework.
 Institutions determine coursework requirements for each graduate program.
 Requirements for the initial master's degree are usually stated in terms of specific credits.
 At M.F.A. or doctoral levels, institutions may wish not to specify course or credit requirements, other than the satisfactory completion of examinations, productions, a final project, or a dissertation.
 Whatever the structure of these requirements, there should be a logical relationship between studies and experiences that develop knowledge and skills, and those that evaluate progress. - 5.
 Independent Study.
 Programs that include or are based upon independent study must meet applicable requirements in Standards for Accreditation III. - 6.
 Programs Involving Distance Learning, Disciplines in Combination, or with a Focus on Electronic Media.
-Programs in these categories must meet applicable requirements in Standards for Accreditation III.
+Programs in these categories must meet applicable requirements in Standards for Accreditation III. - 7.
+Evaluations - a.
+Comprehensive Reviews.
+Comprehensive reviews cover the major field of study, particularly as defined by the degree title, and any other associated or required fields specified by the institution.
+At the completion of coursework or during the development of proficiencies, the function of comprehensive review is achieved through mechanisms such as written or oral comprehensive examinations, seminars providing summary evaluation, or a cumulative series of reviews.
+At M.A., M.S., and M.F.A. levels, successful completion of this review is a requirement for graduation.
+At the doctoral level, successful completion of this review qualifies the student for degree candidacy.